JonPSmith/EfCore.GenericServices/README.md

 ## List of versions and which .NET framework they support

+- Version 8.0.0: Supports NET 8 only (simpler to update to next NET release)
 - Version 6.?.?: Supports NET 6, 7 and 8
 - Version 5.2.?: Supports NET 5, 6 and 7